 There is a very simple rule-of-thumb to apply: if you are going down-hill in your car and you have to break to keep your speed legal (or as desired) then it is better to have the engine engaged.
-However, if you are going downhill and your speed is what you want it to be without the engine engaged, you are going to save fuel by keeping the engine disengaged.
+However, if you are going downhill and your speed is what you want it to be without the engine engaged; you are going to save fuel by keeping the engine disengaged.
 To test this whilst driving, dip the clutch, and if your speed is maintained as you wish, keep the clutch dipped.
-You must drive safely and legally, of course, but using this technique will save you something like 5% of fuel without having to change your drive speed habits.
+You must drive safely and legally, of course, but using this technique can save you around 5% of fuel without having to change your drive speed habits.

 We have all heard of Carbon Credits: where a country, or company, with a lower discharge of carbon dioxide than the target level can sell their un-discharged carbon to a polluter discharging carbon above the target level.
 Well I reckon that these carbon credits should also be available to individuals who discharge less carbon dioxide than a target figure.